How to Clean your Acrylic Paint Brushes

 Keeping your brushes clean

-Here are 3 simple tips to keep your brushes clean:
+Here are 3 simple tips on how to clean acrylic paint brushes:

 As you work